shizmob/pydle/README.md

 `Client.users` - an informational dictionary about users the client knows about.

 `Client.channels` - an informational dictionary about the channels the client is in.

+with `pydle.features.rfc1459`, four extra attributes are added:

+`Client.DEFAULT_QUIT_MESSAGE` - default quit message when `Client.quit()` is called without arguments.

+`Client.registered` - whether or not this client has passed the IRC registration stage.

+`Client.password` - the server password used for this connection.
+Changes will only take effect on reconnect.

+`Client.motd` - set after connecting.
+The IRC server Message of the Day, if any.

 with `pydle.features.tls`, two extra attributes are added: